htso/Algo-Strategy-Backtesting/README.md

     setwd(system.file(package="PBO"))
     demo(Tutorial)

+## Installation
+To install directly from github, open a terminal, type R, then

+    devtools::install_github('htso/PBO')

+## Dependencies
+You need the following packages.
+To install from a terminal, type

+    install.packages("gtools", "foreach", "parallel")

 ## Documentation
 Just like any R package, type `?function` at command line will bring up the function's help page.
 I invested a lot of effort in explaining what each function does.